fabioaraujo121/blockchain_io_rails/README.md

 # BlockchainIoRails

-This is an unoficial integration gem.
+This is an unofficial integration gem.
 You should read the [Blockchain.io](https://www.blockchain.com/pt/api/).
 Moving on, to use this gem you should understand first how the Blockchain.io API works.
 You have to run their application in the same machine of yours.
 [Read more to understand](https://github.com/blockchain/service-my-wallet-v3#getting-started).